anggakswr/random-user/README.md

 # Data Table App

-Just a simple data table app that shows a table of data where user can paginate the data, search, and filter data from the dummy API in https://randomuser.me/documentation
+Simple data table app that shows a table of data where user can paginate, search, and filter data from the dummy API in https://randomuser.me/documentation

 ## Running the App